prodatakey/panamax/experiments/xdelta/readme.md

 With this it looks like doing a delta on the whole image is going to be just as efficient as going through layer matching machinations.

-The only feature this may impact is efficiently sending an image where an old version of the same is not already on the target host.
+The only feature this may impact is efficiently sending an image where an older version of the same is not already resident on the target host.

 Trying a delta between two images that share the same base OS and runtime layers does work well: